Guide to a Perfect trip in Egypt!

 A series of steps lead to the middle entrance.
 On both sides are doors that lead to 2 upper floors, that were used for the private quarters of the priest commanding the church.

 In front of the entrance, there is a vestibule that was used as a resting place for visitors.

 Inside, the southern aisle is separated from the nave by 8 marble columns, linked from above with a wooden architrave, which is supported on arches.
 The northern aisle is also separated from the nave by 8 marble columns but there is no architrave.

-Offset in the middle of the southern aisle is a door that leads to a small church with a sanctuary.
-Inside this small church is a baptistery, a deep basin of reddish granite, which probably dates back to the 5th Century.
-It is decorated with the sign of water in Hieroglyphics.
+Offset, in the middle of the southern aisle, is a door that leads to a small church with a sanctuary.
+Inside this small church is a baptistery, a deep basin of reddish granite, believed to be from the 5th century.
+It is decorated with Egyptian hieroglyphic for water.

-The most important of the three sanctuaries situated on the eastern side is the middle one, which is dedicated to the Virgin Mary.
+The most renound of the three sanctuaries situated on the eastern side is the middle one, which is dedicated to the Virgin Mary.
 In the center of this main sanctuary, there is an altar made of marble.
-Above it, there is a wooden dome, supported by 4 marble columns, and decorated with religious scenes, such as Jesus on his throne surrounded by the four evangelist saints, the disciples, and angels.
+Above it, there is a wooden dome, supported by 4 marble columns, and decorated with religious scenes, including Jesus on his throne surrounded by the four evangelist saints, the disciples, and angels.

 In front of the middle altar, in the nave of the church, is a pulpit that stands on 15 columns, decorated with reliefs and mosaics, symbolically representing Jesus, the 12 Disciples, John the Baptist and the Virgin Mary.

-There are 7 altars in the Church, 3 of them situated in the main sanctuary, and 3 located in the right sanctuary, among which is the altar of Tecla Hymanot, the Ethiopian Saint, and another that was recently discovered in the northern side.
+There are 7 altars in the Church, 3 of them situated in the main sanctuary, and 3 located in the right sanctuary, among which is the altar of Tecla Hymanot, the Ethiopian Saint.
+Interestingly, on the north side an alter was recently discovered.